Join me in this 30-day June scripture writing Bible verse study on joy and how it relates to our circumstances.

 - God is real = And he cares deeply about me = Our spiritual growth always trumps physical wellness = He is using me in this if I will let him!

 This month, I want you to learn more about what the Bible has to teach us about joy.
 When does God ask us to find joy?
 Is it when things are easy?
 How can we practice joyful living?
 Who praises God and finds joy in him?
 Don’t just write down these verses, read the ones around them to get some context.
 Write down your questions and look for some answers throughout the month.
 What in your life is stealing your joy?
 Let’s study what the Bible has to say about it.

 The directions are simple:

 - Print the scripture page and make copies of the journaling pages.

 - Write a scripture each day in the space on the left and reflect on it in the space on the right.

-To grab this scripture writing printable (plus all the other months of the year!), subscribe to my newsletter below and get access to my ENTIRE printable library for FREE!
+To grab this scripture-writing printable (plus all the other months of the year!), subscribe to my newsletter below.
+Then you’ll get access to my ENTIRE printable library for FREE!

 - April: Guarding Your Heart